twse/bobsgame-fonts/Pixel Sans.md

 * Okaeri!
 Chibi-Robo!
 Happy Richie Ōsōji
 * Ōran High School Host Club DS
 * Picross DS (from the Touch!
 Generations series)
-* Pokémon Black & White (also used in beta release and its sequel) – The font is available in-game as **a/0/2/3/3_0.RTFN** based on the country/region the game is played.
+* Pokémon Black & White (also used in beta release and its sequel) – The font is available in-game as **a/0/2/3/3_0.RTFN** based on the region the game is played.
 The font is in Unicode, however all Greek and many Cyrillic characters are omitted.
 * Pokémon Conquest – This font is used in the Japanese version only.
 * Pokémon Diamond & Pearl – This font is used in beta release.
 * Pokémon HeartGold & SoulSilver – This font is used in beta release.